Menu

 Transferring Title

 There are certain steps that need to be taken to ensure that the purchaser receives clear title to the property.
-Once these steps have been taken the title can be transferred.
-There are different types of ownership and before title is transferred decisions must be made about how title will be held.
+Once these steps have been taken, the title can be transferred.
+There are also different types of ownership.
+Before title is transferred, decisions must be made about how title will be held.

 Searching the Title